Kong/docs.konghq.com/app/konnect/dev-portal/index.md

 ### API specification

-API specifications can be uploaded and attached to a specific API product version within the [**API Product builder**](https://cloud.konghq.com/us/api-products/)
+API specifications can be uploaded and attached to a specific API product version within the [**API Product**](https://cloud.konghq.com/api-products/)
 You can have different API specs that correspond to different API product versions.
 {{site.konnect_short_name}} accepts OpenAPI (Swagger) specs in YAML or JSON.